larbisahli/image-crawler/README.md

 ## Usage with Next.js

-image-crawler will download an image using the URL or Data URL and upload it to a s3 bucket with a 16px placeholder version for the Nextjs image component.
+image-crawler will download an image using a URL or Data URL and upload it to a s3 bucket with a 16px placeholder version of the original image for the Nextjs image component placeholder.

-Download and upload an image using the url:
+Download and upload an image using a url:

 ```javascript
 // server.js